-A wedding cake I made for two of my former colleagues and dear friends from earlier this summer.
+A wedding cake I made for two dear friends from earlier this summer.
 It was such an honour to have been asked to make the wedding cake for this very special day.

 The pictures in this post were taken were by their photographer, and also former colleague, David, who has his own wedding photography business Married to my camera.

 Each tier is Victoria sponge, made with vanilla caster sugar and flavoured with lemon zest, with the top layer being gluten-free.
 The recipe I use for a Victoria sponge is on my main cake tips post here.